-OK, I know that this title might get you to think that I don’t like MailChimp or that this blog has the purpose of persuading you to switch from it to Autoklose.
+OK, I know you may think that this blog has the purpose of persuading you to switch from MailChimp to Autoklose.

 As a matter of fact, I like Mailchimp, and my team use it to send our weekly newsletters.